forcePanda/Flow-Repo/Apex Actions/CSV file to Collection of Records converter/README.md

-# CSV file to Collection of records Converter
+# CSV file to Collection of records Converter Apex Action

 Use this Apex action in screen flows to directly convert a CSV file into a collection of records.